Grzegorz (Greg) Głuch

-I am a Simons-Berkeley Postdoctoral Researcher hosted by Shafi Goldwasser.
+I am a Simons-Berkeley Postdoctoral Researcher hosted by Shafi Goldwasser currently at MIT.
 I completed my PhD at EPFL, where I was advised by a duo: Rudiger Urbanke and Michael Kapralov.
 Before that I studied at University of Wroclaw working with Jerzy Marcinkowski.

 I work on the theoretical aspects of AI, focusing on AI safety and resilience.
 I am a member of the Resilience Research Pod at Simons.
 My research interests also include quantum complexity theory and its connections to physics.